aplteam/Tatin/docs_archive/Tatin_Spec.md

 ###### Registry scan

-If the `identifier` is a Package ID then it may be prefixed with a Registry alias.
-The alias is defined by surrounding it with square brackets.
+If the `identifier` is a Package ID then it may be prefixed with a URL or a Registry alias.
+An alias is defined by surrounding it with square brackets.
 If this is done then only that Registry is queried for the package in question.
 If the package cannot be found in the given Registry an error is thrown.

 If no Registry is specified, only a Package ID, then all Registries defined in the Client's config file are queried for the package in the order that is specified by the `priority` property: the Registry with the highest number is scanned first.
-Once the package with the geiven package ID is found the scanning stops.
+Once the package with the given package ID is found the scanning stops.

 Examples: